BREAKING: New VirtualBox 6.1.8 released (May 15, 2020).

-This is accomplished by downloading and installing the FREE program VirtualBox, made by Oracle.
+You do this by downloading and installing the FREE program VirtualBox, made by Oracle (the third largest software company in the world).
 These instructions will guide you on how to download, install, and activate your products WHILE you are running on MacOS 10.15 Catalina.

 IMPORTANT NOTE: This is a high-quality temporary solution to be used until we have a 64-bit Catalina-compatible update.
-You will be downloading and configuring VirtualBox, a third-party application.
-We cannot support VirtualBox usage nor installation issues beyond these limited instructions.
+You will be downloading and configuring VirtualBox, a free third-party application.
+We do not provide tech support for VirtualBox usage beyond these installation instructions.
 While the steps below are fairly easy for the non-technical Mac user to follow, if you do not feel comfortable installing and configuring VirtualBox, please use one of the other temporary solutions described in this FAQ:

 Some Basic Terminology: